CleverTap/clevertap-geofence-ios/README.md

   - (void)startWithDidFinishLaunchingWithOptions:(NSDictionary<UIApplicationLaunchOptionsKey, id> *)launchOptions distanceFilter:(CLLocationDistance)distanceFilter timeFilter:(NSTimeInterval)timeFilter;
   ```
   - `distanceFilter`: Specifies the minimum update distance in meters to be used by Geofence location manager.
 Client will not be notified of movements of less than the stated value, unless the accuracy has improved.
 By default, 200 meters is used.

   - `timeFilter`: Specifies the minimum time in seconds after which location should be updated.
 Location updates will not be triggered within less than the stated `timeFilter` value.
 By default, 1800 seconds is used.
-  - Following is an example usage in AppDelegate's `application:didFinishLaunchingWithOptions:` function -
+  - Following is an example usage in AppDelegate's `application:didFinishLaunchingWithOptions:` function:

     ```
     // Swift
     CleverTapGeofence.monitor.start(didFinishLaunchingWithOptions:launchOptions, distanceFilter: 200, timeFilter: 1800)